ymartin59/svn-fsfs-reshard/README.md

   Job is done.
 Repository revisions are now collated into 1000-items groups.

 - Check your repository format version and mode with `fsfs-reshard.py repository`.
   No change on repository.
-You should get Current FSFS db format version 4 with sharded layout, max files per shard: 1000.  and the list of effective shard sizes.
+You should get `Current FSFS db format version 4 with sharded layout, max files per shard: 1000`  and the list of effective shard sizes.

-- To improve disk access, you can pack complete shards into large files with svnadmin pack repository
+- To improve disk access, you can pack complete shards into large files with `svnadmin pack repository`

 - Check your repository format version and packed mode with `fsfs-reshard.py repository`.
 No change on repository.